aaron1999x/vehicle-dashboard/README.md

 - Tailwind CSS (for styling)
 - shadcn/ui (for UI components)
 - Lucide React (for icons)
-- TanStack Query (for data fetching and state management)
+- TanStack Query (for asynchronous state management)
 - pnpm (for package management)
+- Zustand (for state management)

+## Main Features Implemented

+- Highlight Cards with Quick Filters
+- Search and Filter Panel
+- Table with Server-Side Filtering, Pagination, and Sorting